DevAdventCalendar/DevAdventCalendar/README.md

 Docker is an open platform that enables developers and administrators to build images, ship, and run distributed applications in a loosely isolated environment called a container.
 This approach enables efficient application lifecycle management between development, QA, and production environments.

 Application is using Docker to work on VPS.
 Additional Docker-compose helping with configure for all of this

 [Docker documentation](https://docs.microsoft.com/pl-pl/dotnet/core/docker/intro-net-docker)

+#### MailHog

+MailHog is an email testing tool for developers.
+More info on [GitHub](https://github.com/mailhog/MailHog) page.